cristhianjgc/Cerebro/README.md

 The project const of 3 modules (2 of them are grouped under the main Cerebro project):

-- Cerebro UI: Angular frontend which consumes the service and presents the info to the user
+- Cerebro UI: web app developed with Angular that consumes the API and displays the information with a friendly user interface
 - Cerebro API REST: backend service which provides the logic controllers, models and some helper functions
 - Cortex DB: SQL project where we can manage all the DB structure including Tables, Stored Procedures and Views